2022 GMC Terrain

 Tested vehicle: 2018 Chevrolet Equinox LT 4-door 4wd

 The Chevrolet Equinox and GMC Terrain were redesigned for the 2018 model year.
 Both vehicles are smaller and lighter than the earlier design and therefore are now classified as small SUVs.
-Driver-side small overlap frontal ratings are assigned by the Institute based on a test conducted by General Motors as part of frontal crash test verification.
+Driver-side small overlap frontal ratings are assigned by the Institute based on a test conducted by General Motors.

 Structure and safety cage